yuta519/python-async-practice/README.md

 ## What is Asynchrounous Programing?

-- allows a program to perform multiple operations concurrently.
+- Allows a program to perform multiple operations concurrently.
 - While main tasks run, other tasks are initiated and then are set aside until results are needed
 - For example, when you wait for the oven to bake a cake, you are free.
 So during baking you can cook whip.